jpsiet/nsbpublic-node/README.md

-﻿This project is created to with node js api for nsbpublic store backend data. you can see more about this  here.
+﻿This project is created in node js, express js  for nsbpublic  front  interaction to store data. some API list belows

-For Get Student API
+Student  List

 http://ec2-18-221-43-252.us-east-2.compute.amazonaws.com:9000/api/students